synapticloop/routemaster/README.md

 then run

 ```
-ant download-depandencies build
+ant download-depandencies dist
 ```

-whicch will download all of the nanohttpd components and build the RouteMaster
+which will download all of the nanohttpd components and build the RouteMaster, and place it

 You will need to create a ```routemaster.properties``` file which is required to be in the root of your classpath (e.g. src/main/java).
-See ```routemaster.example.properties``` file for more information.
+See ```routemaster.properties``` file for more information.

 # This is a work in progress at the moment

+## As an aside

+The name ```RouteMaster``` pays homage to the original London buses [wikipedia](http://en.wikipedia.org/wiki/Routemaster) which would take you wherever you would like to go.

+The favicon is also related, showing a depiction of the back top window of a routemaster bus.